Under the Rainbow: Production

 Fred Bauer, Steve Rash and Ed Cohen had previously made The Buddy Holly Story together.
 In November 1979 the filmmakers announced they had signed a deal with the newly formed Orion Pictures to make the movie with Chevy Chase to star.
 Production was delayed due to an impending actors strike.
 "The heart of the film is that no person's dream is too big or too small," said Bauer.
 "This is America where you can do whatever you want."
 Cohen said "we've taken something that really happened and turned it into entertainment."

 The production marked the first film role of several actors, including Phil Fondacaro and Debbie Lee Carrington.
 Jerry Maren, who played the small role of Smokey in this film, had previously played a member of the Lollipop Guild in The Wizard of Oz.

 Some location filming occurred at the Culver Hotel, where the actors playing Munchkins had actually stayed during the production of The Wizard of Oz.
 Filming took over four months.
 Various reasons were given including the lack of acting experience among the little people, and Chase's depression following the death of Douglas Kenney (something Chase denied).

 Reception

 The film was a box office disappointment grossing $8.3 million in its initial run.
 According to Rotten Tomatoes, 0% of professional critics gave the film a favorable review.
-The film was nominated for Razzie Awards for Worst Musical Score by Joe Renzetti and Worst Supporting Actor (Billy Barty).
+The film was nominated for Razzie Awards for Worst Musical Score (Joe Renzetti) and Worst Supporting Actor (Billy Barty).
 It received extremely negative reviews, many of which condemned the various sight gags involving the little people.